andrea5972/Thesis2019-2020/Thesis/Thesis.md

 Are inconclusive due to hardware limitations.
 Further explained in the Required Resources section.

-As of now, I am hoping to use other Deep Learning algorithms such as CNN to achieve a high accuracy prediction by using models trained with the whole data set and all 26 classes.
+As of now, I am hoping to use other Deep Learning algorithms such as CNN to achieve a high accuracy prediction by using models trained with the whole dataset and all 26 classes.
 Also, converting the project into a python application to fine-tune the results.

 ## WORK PLAN/TIMELINE